-With reference to the minute of the 14 September 2018 meeting, an action from this meeting was to submit a report on the outcomes of the NFI 2018/19 exercise.
+With reference to the minute of the 28 August 2020 meeting, an action from this meeting was to submit a report on the outcomes of the NFI 2020/2021 exercise.

-In accordance with the Partnership's Counter Fraud Strategy, the Partnership participated in the National Fraud Initiative exercise during 2018/19.
+In accordance with the Partnership's Counter Fraud Strategy, the Partnership participated in the National Fraud Initiative exercise during 2020/2021.
 NFI is a UK wide matching exercise of mandatory and risk based datasets (e.g. payroll, pensions, trade creditors) held by public bodies.

 The NFI in Scotland is well established and exercises are undertaken every two years.
 Audit Scotland enables the process by gathering relevant information (datasets) from participating public bodies to undertake computerised data matching.
 Data matches found within and between public bodies are then distributed to each relevant authority for further analysis and investigation.
-Any errors and frauds found, together with recovery action taken, are reported back to Audit Scotland, using NFI website tools, for them to prepare a national report.
+Any errors and frauds found, together with recovery action taken, are reported back to Audit Scotland, using NFI website tools.
+Audit Scotland prepare a national report based on the information submitted.